rayco238/GPItalyF1/README.md

 # GPItalyF1
-Carrera de F1 con Javascript, HTML5 y CSS3
+Game of F1 with Javascript, HTML5 y CSS3